Synthetic phonics: Systematic phonics

 The National Reading Panel concluded that systematic phonics instruction is more effective than unsystematic phonics or non-phonics instruction.

 Systematic phonics is not one specific method of teaching phonics; it is a term used to describe phonics approaches that are taught explicitly and in a structured, systematic manner.
 They are systematic because the letters and the sounds they relate to are taught in a specific sequence, as opposed to incidentally or on a "when needed" basis.

 The National Reading Panel (NRP) concluded that systematic phonics instruction is more effective than unsystematic phonics or non-phonics instruction.
 The NRP also found that systematic phonics instruction is effective (with varying degrees) when delivered through one-to-one tutoring, small groups, and teaching classes of students; and is effective from kindergarten onward, the earlier the better.
 It helps significantly with word-reading skills and reading comprehension for kindergartners and 1st graders as well as for older struggling readers and reading disabled students.
 Benefits to spelling were positive for kindergartners and 1st graders but not for older students.

 Systematic phonics does not include methods such as embedded phonics and phonics mini lessons which are found in the Whole Language approach and the Balanced Literacy approach.

 Systematic phonics is sometimes mischaracterized as "skill and drill" with little attention to meaning.
 However, researchers point out that this impression is false.
 Teachers can use engaging games or materials to teach letter-sound connections, and it can also be incorporated with the reading of meaningful text.

 Phonics can be taught systematically in a variety of ways, such as: analogy phonics, analytic phonics, phonics through spelling, and synthetic phonics.
 However, their effectiveness vary considerably because the methods differ in such areas as the range of letter-sound coverage, the structure of the lesson plans, and the time devoted to specific instructions.

-Systematic phonics has gained increased acceptance in different parts of the world since the completion of three major studies into teaching reading; one in the US in 2000, another in Australia in 2005, and the other in the UK in 2006.
+Systematic phonics has gained increased acceptance in different parts of the world since the completion of four major studies into teaching reading; one in the US in 2000, another in Australia in 2005, another in the UK in 2006, and another in Canada in 2022.

 In 2009, the UK Department of Education published a curriculum review that added support for systematic phonics.
 In fact, systematic phonics in the UK is known as Synthetic phonics.
-It’s often referred to as ‘systematic’ synthetic phonics because children learn about the various sounds, spellings, and grapheme-phoneme correspondences (GPCs) in a structured manner.
+It's often referred to as ‘systematic’ synthetic phonics because children learn about the various sounds, spellings, and grapheme-phoneme correspondences (GPCs) in a structured manner.

 Beginning as early as 2014, several states in the United States have changed their curriculum to include systematic phonics instruction in elementary school.

 In 2018, the State Government of Victoria, Australia, published a website containing a comprehensive Literacy Teaching Toolkit including Effective Reading Instruction, Phonics, and Sample Phonics Lessons.